Medical Assisting

 Semester Hours 3

-This course includes instruction in vital signs and special examination procedures.
-Emphasis is placed on interviewing skills, appropriate triage, and preparing patients for diagnostic procedures.
+This course includes instruction on vital signs and special examination procedures.
+Emphasis is placed on developing practical interviewing skills, implementing appropriate triage, and preparing patients for diagnostic procedures.
 Upon completion, students should be able to assist with special procedures.
 This is a CORE course for Medical Assisting.

 MAT 215: Laboratory Procedures II for the Medical Assistant